ciddi89/ciddi89/README.md

 <br />
 <br />

 My name is Christian.
-I like to code in HTML, Javascript, CSS / SCSS, JSON and so on.
+I am a Home Assistant user and sometimes I also develop.
 <br />
 Also I love all the nerdy smarthome & tech stuff.
 <br />